Yasiraalam/Ktor-Client/README.md

 *   Fetches data from a remote API using Ktor.
 *   Parses JSON responses using Kotlinx Serialization.
 *   Displays data in a Jetpack Compose UI.
-*   (Add more features specific to your app, e.g., "User authentication," "Displays a list of items," "Allows users to post data," etc.)

 ## Technologies Used